phayes/sidefuzz/README.md

 2. A function named "fuzz".
 This function will be repeatedly called during the fuzzing process.

 3. A function named "input_pointer" that returns an i32 pointer to a location in linear memory where we can can write an array of input bytes.
-The "fuzz" fuction should read this array of bytes as input for it's fuzzing.
+The "fuzz" function should read this array of bytes as input for it's fuzzing.

 4. A function named "input_len" that returns an i32 with the desired length of input in bytes.